Fast read

 Notably, many established solar installation companies in Australia now bundle cleaning services.
 It’s worth checking out their websites or directly reaching out to explore these options.
 Some even roll out attractive after-sales service plans, inclusive of cleaning services, offering homeowners peace of mind regarding the system’s longevity and efficiency.

-- Clean your solar panels with gentle tools.
-For example, use a soft sponge.
+2. Clean your solar panels with gentle tools, for example, use a soft sponge.
 High-pressure hoses or abrasive materials like steel wool can damage the solar panels, and should always be avoided.

-- Say no to chemicals.
-Stick to mild detergents or glass cleaners and avoid strong chemicals or soapy soaps.
+3. Say no to chemicals – Stick to mild detergents or glass cleaners and avoid strong chemicals or soapy soaps.

-- Safety is your number one priority.
+4. Safety is your number one priority.
 If you’re going up, wear non-slip shoes, use a sturdy ladder, and always have someone on standby.
-Therefore do not do this job if you are the only one at home. make sure any ladder is properly tied up – BEFORE you use it.
+Therefore do not do this job if you are the only one at home and make sure any ladder is properly tied up – BEFORE you use it.

 Our recommendation for optimal solar panel maintenance?
-A blend of DIY and professional cleaning.
 Regularly wash the solar panels yourself, and every 12 months, and book a professional cleaning session that also includes a system check-up every 2 years.

-Never use a pressure washer on your solar panels, even if they are very dirty.
-The strong water jet has the potential to open up seals, cause microcracks in cells and water ingress over time into the panel.
+Never use a pressure washer on your solar panels, even if they are extremely dirty.
+The strong water jet has the potential to open seals, cause microcracks in cells, and allow water ingress over time into the panel.

 When to choose professional solar panel cleaning?